Bert Leston Taylor: The early years

 Bert Leston Taylor was born in Goshen, Massachusetts, on November 13, 1866.
-He was born in Goshen while his mother was visiting with relatives, but his family were from nearby Williamsburg.
+He was born in Goshen while his mother was visiting with relatives, but his parents lived in nearby Williamsburg at that time.
 His mother was Katherine White (of Dublin, Ireland) and his father was Albert O. Taylor, who worked primarily in the whaling industry.
 Albert Taylor served in the navy during the Civil War and distinguished himself as a high-ranking officer.
-While in the navy, he met James Gordon Bennett, and went to work for him at the end of the war to serve as navigator for Bennett's racing yacht, the Dauntless.
+While in the navy, he met James Gordon Bennett; after the war he became the navigator for Bennett's racing yacht, the Dauntless.

-Taylor moved to New York shortly after his birth and grew up in the Manhattan neighborhoods of Greenwich Village and Yorkville.
-Taylor attended public schools in New York City and excelled at writing evidenced by winning a prize for an original story.
-From 1881-82, he attended the College of the City of New York (the former name of New York University’s undergraduate college).
+Taylor's family moved to New York shortly after his birth.
+He grew up in the Manhattan neighborhoods of Greenwich Village and Yorkville.
+Taylor attended public schools in New York City and excelled at writing, as evidenced by his winning a prize for an original story.
+From 1881–1882, he attended the University of the City of New York (now New York University).
 His original ambition was to become a lawyer, but after two years of studying law, he began to lose interest.
-He was attracted to music but felt as though he lacked sufficient talent to become a great artist.
-After he graduated from CCNY, Taylor pursued instead his passion for writing and chose the field of journalism.
+He was attracted to music but felt he lacked sufficient talent to become a great artist.
+After he graduated, Taylor pursued instead his passion for writing, choosing the field of journalism.

 In 1883, he published his own magazine, The Aerolite, which did not have much success.
 Harrison Grey Fiske, an established New York journalist, playwright, and theatrical manager, wrote a serial for the paper.
-In 1887, he moved to Montpelier, Vermont, and worked for The Argus, The Patriot, and later, The Watchman.
+In 1887, Taylor moved to Montpelier, Vermont, where he worked for The Argus, The Patriot, and The Watchman.
 His column, the "Montpellier Mere Mention", was the prototype for his famous "A Line o' Type or Two" column at the Chicago Tribune.
 Taylor was known for his unique offhand writing style and independent spirit that often compromised his job at those early papers.
-He later moved south to Barre to start his own paper.
-The Barre Daily News ran only for a few months, and frustrated from the lack of support from the citizens and local businessmen, he printed the final issue in red ink as a reprisal before leaving town.
+He later moved south to Barre, Vermont, to start his own paper.
+The Barre Daily News ran only for a few months.
+Frustrated from the lack of support from the citizens and local businessmen, he printed the final issue in red ink as a reprisal before leaving town.